subizhangg/new_blog/about.md

 permalink: /about/
 ---

-Hey, the guy who happened to find this secret corner :)
+Hey, the guy who happens to find this secret corner.
+Glad to meet you here :)

-I'm Subi and currently a graduate student at UBC MDS program learning data science.
+I'm Subi Zhang from Beijing, China.
+Currently I am a graduate student of University of British Columbia learning data science.

-This is a place where I will keep recording my experience to explore more amazing serendipities around the world.
+I enjoy singing, cooking, reading and watching shows in my life.

+"Serendipity" is my favorite English word.
+It means the occurrence and development of events by chance in a happy or beneficial way based on Oxford Dictionary's definition.
+I believe data science is such a powerful detector that may help me explore more serendipity within my spiritual life.
+And I wish I could keep recording and sharing my thinking in this quiet nook.

 ### Contact me